 For purchases while travelling, use charge cards whenever possible (in much of Europe & Asia, this includes even taxis & fast food outlets); you'll get a much better currency conversion rate — generally 1% over the commercial bank rate, though see my comments on added fees, below — than by any other (legal) means.
 You'll also postpone the final reckoning.
 Make sure that your cards have sufficiently high credit limits to cover what you'll need (remembering in particular that automobile rentals will invoke a large credit hold against your card, until you have returned the vehicle).
 It's also important to call your credit card company prior to travelling far from home, to let them know your plans; this will save you the inconvenience (and possible embarrassment) of having your card refused because their computer doesn't know you're in Bangkok.

-Note that an astonishing number of charge card issuers (as distinct from the networks, such as Visa and Mastercard, which make their money from the 1% mentioned above) levy extra fees (two to four percent!) for foreign currency conversions.
+Note that a number of charge card issuers (as distinct from the networks, such as Visa and Mastercard, which make their money from the 1% mentioned above) levy extra fees (two to four percent!) for foreign currency conversions.
 If your card comes from one of these (find out before you leave), change cards, and let them know why you did.
 Really.
 These currency conversion fees are nothing more than a "tax" added by the card issuers, simply because they can; fortunately, not all issuers treat their customers in this fashion, so exercise your prerogative as a consumer and patronize the companies that earn your business.
 These rates tend to change without (or, more correctly, with well-hidden) notice, so contact your provider before you leave, in order to avoid an unpleasant surprise.